oscaramograu/6d_soft_grasping/README.md

 Remember that to avoid having to source the ```~/catkin_ws/devel/setup.bash``` each time you open a new shell, you can add the ```“source ~/catkin_ws/devel/setup.bash”``` on your ```~/.bashrc```.

-# To execute the code the simulation:
+# To use the code:
 ### 1 - Launch the simulation:
 ```roslaunch pandaqb_movegroup_control robot_only.launch```